tdwg/camtrap-dp/pages/metadata.md

 permalink: /metadata/
 ---

 Metadata in Camtrap DP are defined in a `datapackage.json` file.
-It follows the [Tabular Data Package](https://specs.frictionlessdata.io/tabular-data-package/#specification) specifications and includes default **Data Package properties** and specific **Camtrap DP properties**.
+It follows the [Data Package](https://specs.frictionlessdata.io/data-package/#specification) specifications and includes default **Data Package properties** and specific **Camtrap DP properties**.
 The latter are presented below in human-readable form.
+Properties indicated with `*` are required (i.e. cannot be empty).

 For a full example, see [this `datapackage.json`](https://raw.githubusercontent.com/tdwg/dwc-for-biologging/403f57db105982dc05b70f3cf66fd2b5591798db/derived/camtrap-dp/data/raw/datapackage.json).

 ## Data Package properties